 Fair warning though- THIS mint brownie recipe is rich!
 You probably guessed that by looking at the ingredients, right?!

-The questions and substitutions are below.
+There's questions and substitutions in the section below.

 * 1/2 cup (1 stick) softened butter